littinrajan/littinrajan/README.md

 # Hi there 👋

-I am an AI Software Developer from India.
+I am an ai Software Engineer from India.
 Interested in, write about and develop (open source) software solutions for and with Python, Julia, etc and focusing on Artificial Intelligence.

-Working as an **AI Software Developer** at Techversant Infotech , **Senior Coding Instructor** at Codingal, **Mentor** at Exercism for the programming Languages Python, Julia and C , **Mentor** at CodingCoach and **Instructor** at Udemy.
+Working as an **Senior Software Engineer** at Epixel Solutions , **Senior Coding Instructor** at Codingal, **Mentor** at Exercism for the programming Languages Python, Julia and C , **Mentor** at CodingCoach and **Instructor** at Udemy.